 Over the next five years, the Northcote Development will bring new homes and amenity to Northcote.
 Around 300 old Housing New Zealand properties built in the 1950s and 60s will be replaced by 1000–1200 warm, healthy homes designed for modern living.
 Four hundred of those new homes will be retained by Housing New Zealand for families in need.
 The rest will be offered to first time buyers, and to the general market with a focus on affordability. northcotedevelopment.co.nz

-Work is underway on a new project in the Akarana neighbourhood of Mt Roskill to replace 340 Housing New Zealand houses with new warm, dry, healthy homes.
-By using the land more efficiently than we did back in the 1950s and 60s when the original homes were built, we will be able to increase the number of social housing units available and build much-needed new homes for the Auckland housing market.
+Work is underway on a new project in Roskill South, an area within Mt Roskill bounded by the South Western motorway (to the north), the Akarana Golf Course, Richardson Road and May Road.
+The development will replace approximately 300 Housing New Zealand houses with new warm, dry, healthy homes.
+By using the land more efficiently than we did back in the 1950s and 60s, when the original homes were built, we will be able to increase the number of social housing units available and also build much-needed new homes for the Auckland housing market. mtroskilldevelopment.co.nz

 HLC is made up of a team of professional people whose role it is to manage or oversee all aspects of the developments.
 HLC exercises a high level of control over the entire project, from the planning and design of homes, streets and neighbourhoods, through to the building programme and engagement of the local and wider community.
 Successful management of relationships with central and local government agencies, developer partners, builder partners and residents is required to make the project successful.